Hathoney/Ling-de-Long/README.md

 Daisy gets her nick-name from the song "Daisy Daisy give me your answer do.
 I'm half crazy all for the love of you"

-For some reason her nick-name got shortened to doo-doos and then (bizarrely) warped into Boo-boos (I can't believe I'm telling you this!)
+For some reason her nick-name got shortened to doo-doos and then (bizarrely) warped into boo-boos (I can't believe I'm telling you this!) and finally - just

+doodes